tkc49/ht-pay-jp-for-kintone/readme.txt

 4. screenshot-4.png

 == Changelog ==
+= 1.2.5 =
+Release Date: Jun 8th, 2021

+* [Added] Added support for retrieving Pay.jp's settlement processing date.
+* [Added] Remove unwanted strings such as commas and yen from the payment amount.

 = 1.2.4 =
 * [Fixed] A problem with the radio button as an element in the amount form.